How to contact us for advice

 Cover Your Tracks

-A special guardianship order gives the special guardian ‘exclusive’ parental responsibility for the child.
-This gives them the authority to take all major decisions about the child’s upbringing and care.
+A special guardianship order gives the special guardian an enhanced form of parental responsibility.
+This means they have the authority to take all major decisions about the child’s upbringing and care.
+They can make use their parental responsibility to the exclusion of others.

-The following adults can apply for a special guardianship order:
+Who can apply for a special guardianship order?

 • A relative who has lived with the child for at least the last year.